-Insects generally make their way into our kitchens through packaged or bulk products.
+Insects sometimes make their way into our kitchens through packaged or bulk products.
 They may also hide in the folds of paper bags or cardboard boxes transported from one place to another.
 Some may even enter from outside and lay their eggs in our pantry.

 What can be done to control the situation?